To enhance your skills in creative writing, master the art of brainstorming. What is brainstorming, and how do you do it?

 1. Select A Facilitator Who Has Formal Training

-If you want to brainstorm with a group, you should select a facilitator.
-The leader could be a teacher, a content manager, or a peer editor/writer who had experience brainstorming exercises in groups.
+You should select a facilitator if you want to brainstorm with a group.
+The leader could be a teacher, a content manager, or a peer editor/writer who has experience brainstorming exercises in groups.
 It will be preferred if the facilitator knows group dynamics to lead the activity.
-An experienced facilitator who has formal training would lead the idea generation for the group to come up with numerous ideas.
+An experienced facilitator with formal training would lead the idea generation for the group to develop numerous ideas.

 2. Go For Quantity Instead Of Quality

 The goal of brainstorming is quantity.
 The facilitator should reinforce the free flow of ideas in a group of 3 to 10 participants.
 Ensure that the venue of the activity is free from any distractions.
 For instance, the participants should focus on the brainstorming exercise and share as many ideas as possible.

 It would be reasonable to prohibit checking one’s phone or browsing the internet using smartphones or laptops during the exercise.

 3. Deviate From Making Comments About Suggested Ideas